 Annotation of changes:

 Reviewer 1 asked that we use our GWAS data to calculate our ability to predict virulence from genetic data alone.
-We agree that this could be an interesting addition, but at this point we consider this predictive analysis to be outside the scope of our current paper.
+We agree that this could be an interesting addition, but feel that this would extend the complexity of what is already a somewhat circuitous story.
 We will certainly consider adding this type of analysis to future work related to this research project.

 Reviewer 1 asked us to consider using “experiment” as a fixed rather than random effect in our mixed model analysis.
 We agree with the reviewer’s conclusion that this change would not affect our results.
 We previously tested model parameters including a fixed effect of “experiment”, and our conclusions as to the significance of terms and partitioning of variance were unchanged.
 As such, we retain the original model with “experiment” as a random effect.